miago/marinepi-provisioning/README.md

     - 'cd marinepi-provisioning'
 1. Run `./firstrun.sh` from your computer, for the initial setup of your Raspberry Pi.
     - This script will:
-        - copy over your [ssh key](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) for secure passwordles access from your computer.
-        - change the default password for user `pi` (which is `raspberry`)
-        You will be asked for a new password, be aware that characters like '@' seem to crash the process
         - expand the filesystem
-    - The script assumes that your Raspberry Pi is configured with the standard hostname `raspberrypi.local`.
+    - The script assumes that your Raspberry Pi is configured with the standard hostname `marinepi.local`.
 If you want to use its IP address, or another hostname use: `./firstrun.sh <ip-of-your-raspi>` ([find out the IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)).
     - Known problems:
         - MacOS users might see an error because 'sshpass' is not installed by default.
 See [answer in this thread](https://stackoverflow.com/questions/32255660/how-to-install-sshpass-on-mac) on how to install sshpass (first install XCode and than the XCode command line utilities)
 1. Create a copy of `playbooks/example-boat.yml` and edit the settings to match your environment such as the hostname, wifi and hotspot settings, etc.
 1. Run `./provision.sh <ip-of-your-raspi> playbooks/example-boat.yml` to provision the software & configurations for the roles in example-boat.yml.
     - Known problems: